google/go-cloud/internal/docs/pubsub/design.md

 	q []*Message
 }

-// SubscriptionOptions contains configuration for Subscriptions. type SubscriptionOptions struct {
+// SubscriptionOptions contains configuration for Subscriptions
+// on the client.
+type SubscriptionOptions struct {
 	// AckDelay tells the max duration to wait before sending the next batch
 	// of acknowledgements back to the server.